albert-alanreys/workout-frontend/README.md

 Frontend for the **Workout** educational project.

-This project provides a modern React-based user interface for managing workout routines, user authentication, and fitness tracking.
+> React-based interface for workouts, user auth, and progress tracking.

 ---